twiddlingbits/twr-wasm/docs/api/api-c-general.md

 # C API - General
 ## Overview
-`lib-c/twr.a` is the tiny-wasm-runtime static library that provides C APIs your C/C++ code can use.
-The debug version is `lib-c/twrd.a.
-C APIs fall into these catagories:

-- [A subset of stdlib](api-c-stdlib.md), like printf and strcpy
-- General functions, like `twr_sleep` and `twr_getchar`
-- Draw 2D APIs compatible with JavasScript Canvas
-- Console I/O for streamed (tty) or terminal I/O
+This sections describes the "general" tiny-wasm-runtime functions available that don't fit neatly into another category (such as standard C library functions, Draw 2D functions, etc.)

-This sections describes the general "twr_" functions, which are generally found in this include file:
+These functions often start with "twr_" and are generally found in this include file:

 - `\tiny-wasm-runtime\include\twr-crt.h`